nikkihekmat/student/index.md

 ---
 layout: default
-title: Student Blog
+title: Nikki Hekmat's Blog
 ---

-## Build you Home Page here
-This is about your journey.
-Start now!!!
+# Nikki's Notebook

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.